On this page

 The list of STEM schools page has a full list of the schools.

-This project is being fast-tracked to help stimulate the South Australian economy and create local jobs.
+Construction on STEM Works is being fast-tracked to help stimulate the South Australian economy and create local jobs.

 A range of asset-related data was extracted from the Asset Master Planning tool which was used to determine which schools were selected for the program.